anusuiyaxbora/Team-darwin/README.md

 ## Output Template
-A unified output template is necessary to extract the metadata from all the scripts in the team's repository into a csv file.
+A unified output template is necessary to extract the metadata from all the scripts in the team's repository and covert it into a csv file using a bash script.
 ```bash
 > Name,email@abc.com,@SlackUsername,BIOSTACK,@TwitterId,Hamming_distance